Meetings

 Tax Information

-We are currently in the summer tax season.
-We are accepting payments for current year summer tax and special assessments payments.
+We are currently in the 2023 winter tax season.
+We are accepting payments for current year (2023) summer tax, winter tax and all special assessments payments.
 All prior year (2022 or earlier) delinquent real property tax payments must be paid to the County Treasurer at this point in time.
 You can contact the County Treasurer at 231-922-4735.

 Dates to Remember